SwiftOnSecurity/sysmon-config/README.md

 Because virtually every line is commented and sections are marked with explanations, it should also function as a tutorial for Sysmon and a guide to critical monitoring areas in Windows systems.

-- For a more exhaustive and detailed approach to Sysmon configuration with a different approach, see also **[sysmon-modular](https://github.com/olafhartong/sysmon-modular)** by [@olafhartong](https://github.com/olafhartong), which can act as a superset of sysmon-config.
-Each approach offers different benefits and costs.
+- For a far more exhaustive and detailed approach to Sysmon configuration from a different approach, see also **[sysmon-modular](https://github.com/olafhartong/sysmon-modular)** by [@olafhartong](https://twitter.com/olafhartong), which can act as a superset of sysmon-config.

 - Sysmon is a compliment to native Windows logging abilities, not a replacement for it.
 For valuable advice on these configurations, see **[MalwareArchaeology Logging Cheat Sheets](https://www.malwarearchaeology.com/cheat-sheets)** by [@HackerHurricane](https://twitter.com/hackerhurricane).